External Open Tenure-Track Faculty Positions

 If you are a student nearing completion of your mechanical engineering program and experiencing a significant or unforeseen financial hardship, the Magdiel Financial Relief Fund may be able to help you with grants aimed at enabling you to complete your degree.
 GPA is not a factor to receive assistance from the fund, and grants may be renewable based on need and available funds.

 Preference is given to tuition and those nearest to graduating.
 Once submitted you will be contacted via email regarding the status of your application.
 Applications for financial relief are accepted year-round, however decisions are made the first week of class and funds are limited.
+Click the button below to fill out the application.

 APPLICATION DEADLINES: AUGUST 6 & DECEMBER 1